 17. It’s a Love Story by Annabel Monaghan

-Setting: Long Island, New York
+Setting: California and Long Island, New York

 18. My Name is Emilia del Valle by Isabel Allende